SkafteNicki/dtu_mlops/README.md

 some special HTML magic provided by
 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

-In particular start by going to the [Introduction page](https://skaftenicki.github.io/dtu_mlops/intro/), which will give you an overview of the course and an soft introduction to MLOps.
+In particular start by going to the [Introduction page](pages/before.md), which will give you an overview of the course and a soft introduction to MLOps.

 ## 📓 References